1,000+ Opportunities

 The Full Application form can only be accessed through our online portal AFTER approval of the LOI and assignment of an access code.
 Each LOI will be reviewed, and written notification will be provided after the meeting dates (which are not published).
 The Kelvin and Eleanor Smith Foundation 30100 Chagrin Boulevard – Suite 150

-Based on current listing details, eligibility includes: Nonprofit organizations serving Cleveland, Ohio.
+According to the current listing, eligibility includes: Nonprofit organizations serving Cleveland, Ohio.
 First-time applicants must contact program staff to confirm fit before submitting a Letter of Inquiry.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.